-No significant adverse environmental or socioeconomic impacts are expected to result from the construction of the open space, streetscape enhancement, and storefront and façade improvements, considered individually or cumulatively.
-Construction activities would take place primarily over a 24-month period, and activities would be coordinated through the Lower Manhattan Construction Command Center.
+No significant adverse environmental or socioeconomic impacts are expected to result from the construction of the open space and infrastructure projects, considered individually or cumulatively.
+Construction activities will take place primarily over a period of 18 month period, and activities will be coordinated through the Lower Manhattan Construction Command Center.

 The distribution of the projects over a wide geographic area is expected to minimize the possibility of additive or cumulative construction impacts, such as effects on historic resources, economic conditions, access and circulation, air quality, and noise.
 During the construction period, plans for maintenance and protection of local traffic will be instituted where necessary.
-Other area-wide cumulative impacts during the construction period, such as noise and air quality, are unlikely because the projects are separated by significant distances and their peak construction activities are unlikely to occur simultaneously.
-However, there is potential for temporary air quality and noise impacts from cumulative construction activities at times when significant adverse construction-period impacts have been identified for the East River Esplanade and Piers Project, but the intensity of construction activity for the Fulton Corridor Revitalization Program at these times is expected to be low, with the majority and longest duration of work involving installation of park furniture, plantings, and other landscaping activities.
-At some locations, pavement and sidewalk repair, drainage improvements, and installation of water features will be undertaken, resulting in slightly higher but still moderate construction intensity.
+Other area-wide impacts during the construction period, such as noise and air quality are unlikely because the projects are separated by significant distances and their peak construction activities are unlikely to occur simultaneously.
+The intensity of construction activity for all projects is expected to be low, with the majority and longest duration of work involving installation of park furniture, plantings and other landscaping activities.
+At some locations, pavement and sidewalk repair, drainage improvements and installation of water features will be undertaken, resulting in slightly higher but still moderate construction intensity.